tushimittal/Facial-Emotion-Detection/README.md

 5. After training, two files will be created: `emotiondetector.json` (containing the model architecture) and `emotiondetector.h5` (containing the model weights and configuration).
 6. Load the trained model in the `Implementation.ipynb` notebook and use it to perform facial emotion detection on static images by providing their file paths.

+## Model Performance
+After training the model for 100 epochs, the achieved accuracy on the validation set is approximately 63%, with a corresponding loss of around 1.01.
+While this accuracy is decent, there is still room for improvement.
+The model seems to suffer from overfitting, as the training accuracy is notably higher than the validation accuracy.

 ## Project Directory Structure
 After model training, your project directory should resemble the screenshot below: